 Anda is located on a small peninsula with the same name on the eastern end of Bohol, almost 100 km from Tagbilaran.
 In spite of the distance, this town is certainly worth a visit, and, since several resorts have been opened here, you can also stay here if you have more time at hand.
 You won't regret it, as Anda has much to offer: long unspoiled stretches of white beach, curious lime-stone rock formations and cliffs, countless caves, and some of the nicest and best preserved ceiling paintings of Bohol in its local church.
 Also for scuba-divers this place has a lot to offer.

 Anda is now developed as an eco-tourism destination.
 On La Manok Island you can visit caves where ancient Andahanons brought native chicken (manok) to offer to the spirits (engkanto) during their rituals.
-In the La Manok Island tour you will have to walk through a mangrove forest on a bamboo made boardwalk.
-At the end of the boardwalk you will take a kayak to get onto La Manok Island where you'll be guided to the mystical caves.
+In the La Manok Island tour you will be able to walk through a mangrove forest on a bamboo-made boardwalk.
+At the end of the boardwalk you will take a kayak or traditional banka to get to La Manok Island where you'll be guided through the mystical caves.

 Rodelyn Gallo Hellingman

 |Tuesday, 3 December 2013 23:59:47 PHT|

 |Van/car for rent with driver and fuel included...
 Just call/text me at this # 09422592116 or you can email me email@example.com for more details!!!|